 Though not a disease, the most common reason a pet’s TP level might be elevated is dehydration.
 That could be due to a failure to drink, chronic diarrhea, persistent vomiting or perhaps a prolonged fever.

 The second most common reason for high total protein is stimulation of your pet’s immune system to make globulin-containing antibodies to fight disease.
 Infections and chronic inflammations are the most likely underlying causes.

 Most veterinary blood chemistry determinations report immune globulin values separately from total protein – although your dog and cat’s TP value includes globulin as well.

 Elevated TP is quite common in cats that are suffering from FIP.
-It can also occurs when tick-borne blood parasites such as ehrlichia have infected your dog or hemobartonella (aka Mycoplasma haemofelis) carried by fleas is present in your cat. (ref) Total protein blood levels can also increase in cases of autoimmune diseases (lupus) in dogs and cats.
+It can also occurs when tick-borne blood parasites such as ehrlichia have infected your dog or haemobartonella (aka Mycoplasma haemofelis) carried by fleas is present in your cat. (read here) Total protein blood levels can also increase in cases of autoimmune diseases (“lupus“) in dogs and cats.